mark-watson/hy-lisp-python-book/manuscript/bingsearch.md

 # Using the Microsoft Bing Search APIs

 You will need to register with Microsoft's Azure search service to use the material in this chapter.
 It is likely that you view search as a manual human-centered activity.
-I hope to expand your thinking to considering applications that automate search, finding information on the web, and automatically organizing information.
+I hope to expand your thinking to considering applications that include automated search, finding information on the web, and automatically organizing information.

 ## Getting an Access Key for Microsoft Bing Search APIs